 If a vaccine series (eg, for hepatitis B or human papillomavirus) is interrupted, practitioners should give the next recommended dose the next time the patient presents, provided that the recommended interval between doses has passed.
 They should not restart the series (ie, with dose 1).

-With rare exceptions, simultaneous administration of vaccines Use of multiple, simultaneous vaccines Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the childhood vaccines and immunization schedule.
-These concerns have led some... read more is safe, effective, and convenient; it is particularly recommended when children may be unavailable for future vaccination or when adults require multiple vaccines before international travel.
+With rare exceptions, simultaneous administration of vaccines Use of multiple, simultaneous vaccines Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the use and schedule of vaccines in children.
+These concerns have led some parents... read more is safe, effective, and convenient; it is particularly recommended when children may be unavailable for future vaccination or when adults require multiple vaccines before international travel.
 An exception is simultaneous administration of pneumococcal conjugate vaccine (PCV13) and the meningococcal conjugate vaccine MenACWY-D (Menactra®) to children with functional or anatomic asplenia; these vaccinations should not be given during the same visit but should be separated by ≥ 4 weeks.

-Simultaneous administration may involve combination vaccines (see table Vaccines Available in the US Vaccines Available in the US Immunity can be achieved Actively by using antigens (eg, vaccines, toxoids) Passively by using antibodies (eg, immune globulins, antitoxins) A toxoid is a bacterial toxin that has been modified... read more ) or use of ≥ 1 single-antigen vaccines.
+Simultaneous administration may involve combination vaccines (see table Vaccines Available in the US Vaccines Available in the US ) or use of ≥ 1 single-antigen vaccines.
 More than one vaccine may be given at the same time using different injection sites and syringes.